ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocols constrain the maximum Message size.
 Applications can query the Connection Property `sendMsgMaxLen` ({{conn-max-msg-send}}) to determine the maximum size allowed for a single Message.
-If a Message is too large to fit in the Maximum Message Size for the Connection, the Send will fail with a SendError event ({{send-error}}).
+If a Message is too large to fit in the Maximum Message Size for the Connection, the `Send` will fail with a `SendError` event ({{send-error}}).
 For example, it is invalid to send a Message over a UDP connection that is larger than the available datagram sending size.

 ### Send Events {#send-events}

-Like all Actions in Transport Services API, the Send Action is asynchronous.
-There are several Events that can be delivered in response to Sending a Message.
+Like all actions in Transport Services API, the `Send` action is asynchronous.
+There are several events that can be delivered in response to sending a Message.
-Exactly one Event (Sent, Expired, or SendError) will be delivered in response to each call to Send.
+Exactly one event (`Sent`, `Expired`, or `SendError`) will be delivered in response to each call to `Send`.

-Note that if partial Sends are used ({{send-partial}}), there will still be exactly one Send Event delivered for each call to Send.
-For example, if a Message expired while two requests to Send data for that Message are outstanding, there will be two Expired events delivered.
+Note that if partial `Send` calls are used ({{send-partial}}), there will still be exactly one `Send` event delivered for each call to `Send`.
+For example, if a Message expired while two requests to `Send` data for that Message are outstanding, there will be two `Expired` events delivered.

-The Transport Services API should allow the application to correlate which Send Action resulted in a particular Send Event.
+The Transport Services API should allow the application to correlate which `Send` action resulted in a particular `Send` event.
 The manner in which this correlation is indicated is implementation-specific.

 #### Sent {#sent}